 The Black Eyed Susan Cocktail is the official drink of the Preakness Stakes, the 2nd leg of the Triple Crown.
 With a wonderful mix of fruit juice, rum and vodka, you’ll be making these all year long!

-How did I not learn about the deliciousness that is a Black Eyed Susan until 2 years ago?!
-They were an absolute hit at the party, and we couldn’t make them fast enough.
+These were an absolute hit at the party, and we couldn’t make them fast enough!

 WHAT’S IN A BLACK EYED SUSAN?

-I found many different versions of the “official” recipe, but what doesn’t change is vodka and and orange juice.
-So basically, it’s an amped-up screwdriver
+I found many different versions of the “official” recipe, but what doesn’t change is vodka and orange juice.
+So basically, the Black Eyed Susan an amped-up screwdriver

-- Rum – I’ve seen recipes call for light rum, but just like vodka I’m particular about my rum.
-I’ve been a Captain Morgan girl since college.
+- Rum – I’ve seen recipes call for light rum, but I love Captain Morgan and always have it on hand.
 It’s a dark, spiced rum, and adds a wonderful depth of flavor to the drink

 - Orange juice and pineapple juice – I’m not a fan of pineapple juice on its own, because it’s too tart.
 A few years ago I discovered a delicious Orange/Pineapple/Banana Juice combination.
 I really like it, and it covers both juices in one.
 Plus, the banana flavor tones down the sweetness of the orange and pineapple.
-Orange/Pineapple juice is a good substitute, and will have more of a bite.
+Orange/pineapple juice is a good substitute and will have more of a tart bite.

 - Orange liqueur – some recipes call for Grand Marnier, but I didn’t have any.
 I did, however, have Triple Sec, so that’s what we used.

 - Garnish – I’ve used limes, oranges, and cherries as garnish.
 I like to use Maraschino Cherries